Thelma Ritter

-Thelma Ritter (February 14, 1902 – February 5, 1969) was an American character actress who, known for her strong New York City accent, diminutive size, and plain look, favored working-class roles.
-She earned a Tony Award and six Academy Award nominations for Best Supporting Actress, more than any other actress in the category.
+Thelma Ritter (February 14, 1902 – February 5, 1969) was an American character actress known for her strong New York City accent, diminutive size, and plain look; she favored working-class roles and earned a Tony Award and six Academy Award nominations for Best Supporting Actress, more than any other actress in the category.

 These nominations were for her performances in All About Eve (1950), The Mating Season (1951), With a Song in My Heart (1952), Pickup on South Street (1953), Pillow Talk (1959), and Birdman of Alcatraz (1962).
 Her other film roles include those in Miracle on 34th Street (1947), Rear Window (1954), The Misfits (1961), and How the West Was Won (1962).

 Ritter shared the 1958 Tony Award for Best Actress in a Musical for performance in the musical New Girl in Town with her co-star Gwen Verdon.
 She received a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series nomination for Goodyear Television Playhouse in 1956.

 Early and personal life

-Ritter was born in Brooklyn, New York, on February 14, 1902, the first child of Charles and Lucy Ritter.
+Thelma Ritter was born on February 14, 1902, in Brooklyn, New York, the first child of Charles and Lucy Ritter.
 Her father was a bookkeeper, later an office manager.

-At age 11, Ritter played Puck in a semi-professional dramatic society's production of A Midsummer Night's Dream.
-As a teenager she appeared in high-school plays and stock companies.
-After initially being rebuffed, she received formal training at the American Academy of Dramatic Arts (ADA) upon her graduation from Manual Training High School in Park Slope, Brooklyn.
+At age 11, Ritter played Puck in a semiprofessional dramatic society's production of A Midsummer Night's Dream.
+As a teenager, she appeared in high-school plays and stock companies.
+After initially being rebuffed, she received formal training at the American Academy of Dramatic Arts upon her graduation from Manual Training High School in Park Slope, Brooklyn.

 Although she subsequently struggled to establish a stage career, Ritter decided to take a hiatus from acting to raise her two children, Monica and Joe.
 Their father, her husband, Joseph Moran, was also an actor.
 In the mid-1930s, he changed professions, becoming an actors' agent and then an advertising executive.